Alien vs. Predator Central logo

 The Concept Of Eggmorphing

-Concept art for eggmorphing by HR Giger for the first Alien movie
+Concept art for eggmorphing by H.R.
+Giger for the first Alien movie

 Eggmorphing, or Ovomorphing, is an alternate survival strategy for Xenomorphs.
 In the absence of an Alien Queen, Xenomorph Warriors (or Drones) undertake the task of expanding their species.
 They capture hosts and encase them in a resin, exposing them to enzymes and hormones.
 This transforms their bodies into Ovomorphs or Alien eggs.
 The Warrior injects genetic material to incubate a Facehugger inside, thus continuing their lifecycle.
 This transformation usually takes between 24 to 36 hours.